confluentinc/ksql/docs/reference/server-configuration.md

 **Per query:** yes

 The service NAME of the ksqlDB server.
-This is used for RBAC authorization instead of the ksqlDB service ID above.
+May be used for authorization based on the external authorization plugin.
 This requires each ksqlDB cluster to have a mandatory and unique name within the same logical {{ site.ak }} cluster.

-By default, the service NAME of KsqlDB servers is `default_service_name`.
+By default, the service NAME of ksqlDB servers is `default_service_name`.

 ## `ksql.source.table.materialization.enabled`